-REMOVAL OF BRAKE SHOE ASSEMBLY Fig. 2 the latter once more in the hub at the end from which it was removed.
-Now drive the spindle through the hub the other way, when it will bring out the remaining bearing.
-6. Hub Bearings ball bearings, 5/8 in. i/d by 1.9/16 in. o/d by 7/16 in. wide.
+These are deep groove single row journal ball bearings, 5/8 in. i/d by 1.9/16 in. o/d by 7/16 in. wide.
 The Skefko Part No. is RLS5.
 Equivalent bearings of other makes are Hoffmann LS7, Ransome and Marles LJ5/8 in., Fischer LS7.

-7. Fitting Limits for Bearings

 7. Fitting Limits for Bearings The fit of the bearings in the hub barrel is important.
 The bearings are locked on the spindle between shoulders and the distance pieces, 30538, which in turn are held up by the nuts on the spindle.
-In order to prevent endways pre-loading of the bearings it is essential that there is a small clearance between the inner edge of the outer race of the bearing and the back of the recess in either end of the hub barrel.
-To prevent any possibility of sideways movement of the possibility of sideways movement of the hub barrel on the bearings it is, therefore, necessary for the bearings to be a tight fit in the barrel but this fit must not be so tight as to close down the outer race of the bearing and thus overload the balls.
+In order to prevent and the distance of the bearings it is endways pre-loading of the bearings it is essential that there is a small clearance between the inner edge of the outer race of the bearing and the back of the recess in either end of the hub barrel.
+To prevent any either end of the hub barrel.
+To prevent any possibility of sideways movement of the hub barrel on the bearings it is, therefore, necessary for the bearings to be a tight fit in the barrel but this fit must not be so tight as to close down the outer race of the bearing and thus overload the balls.
 The following are the manufacturing tolerances which control the fit of the bearings.
-The figures for the bearings themselves are for SKF bearings but other manufacturers' tolerances are similar.
+The figures for the bearings themselves are for SKF bearings but other manufacturers' tolerances are similar. are similar.
 Bearing o/d 1.5622/1.5617 in.
 Housing bore 1.5620/1.5616in.

-Bearing bore .6252/.6247 in.

-Shaft diameter .6252/.6248 in.

-44in a Dall Das

-8. Refitting Ball Bearings

-Note that the two ends of the spindle are not identical.
+Bearing bore 6.6252/.6247 in.
+Shaft diameter 6.6252/.6248 in.
+8. Refitting Ball Bearings Note that the two ends of the spindle are not identical.
+The end with the longer plain not identical.
 The end with the longer plain portion between the thread and the shoulder is fitted to the brake side of the wheel.
 To refit the bearings in the hub two hollow drifts are required, as shown in Fig. 3.
 One bearing is first fitted to one end of the spindle by means of the hollow drift; the spindle and bearing are then entered into one end of the hub barrel which is then supported on one of the hollow drifts.
 The other bearing is then threaded over the upper end of the spindle and driven home by means of the second hollow drift either under a press, or by means of a hammer, which will thus drive both bearings into position simultaneously.
-In order to make quite sure that there is clearance between the inner faces of the outer bearing races and Note that the two ends of the spindle are inner faces of the outer bearing races and the bottom of the recesses, fit the distance washer, cover plate, dust excluder and the
+In order to make quite sure that there is clearance between the inner faces of the outer bearing races and the bottom of the recesses, fit the distance washer, cover plate, dust excluder and the